 The Company's risk management framework is closely aligned to the Nomura Group's risk management framework.
 However, through its local governance framework, the Company does apply specific risk management controls and defines its risk appetite, which outlines the types and level of risk that the Company is willing to assume in pursuit of its corporate vision, strategic objectives and business plan.
-Risk appetite is set within the available risk capacity which is determined by constraints including regulatory capital, liquidity and business conditions.
+Risk appetite is set within the available risk capacity, which is determined by constraints including regulatory capital, liquidity and business conditions.

-The Company's activities involve the assumption and transfer of certain risks, including market risk, credit risk, climate risk, operational risk, cross-border risk, model risk, liquidity and funding risks, and strategic risk.
+NIP actively takes risks in support of the business strategy and accepts that this exposes the Company to all major risk types (for example, credit risk, market risk, liquidity risk, model risk, and non-financial risks - operational and reputational).
 These risks are managed through the Company's Executive Governance and through sub-committees of the Board of NEHS.

-Further information on the management of these risks is provided in note 18 of the Financial Statements.
+Further information on the management of these risks is provided in note 15 of the Financial Statements.